Pleasure: Beauty

 A very common element in many conceptions of beauty is its relation to pleasure.
 Aesthetic hedonism makes this relation part of the definition of beauty by holding that there is a necessary connection between pleasure and beauty, e.g. that for an object to be beautiful is for it to cause pleasure or that the experience of beauty is always accompanied by pleasure.
 The pleasure due to beauty does not need to be pure, i.e. exclude all unpleasant elements.
 Instead, beauty can involve mixed pleasure, for example, in the case of a beautifully tragic story.
 We take pleasure from many things that are not beautiful, which is why beauty is usually defined in terms of a special type of pleasure: aesthetic or disinterested pleasure.
 A pleasure is disinterested if it is indifferent to the existence of the beautiful object.
 For example, the joy of looking at a beautiful landscape would still be valuable if it turned out that this experience was an illusion, which would not be true if this joy was due to seeing the landscape as a valuable real estate opportunity.
 Opponents of aesthetic hedonism have pointed out that despite commonly occurring together, there are cases of beauty without pleasure.
 For example, a cold jaded critic may still be a good judge of beauty due to her years of experience but lack the joy that initially accompanied her work.
 A further question for hedonists is how to explain the relation between beauty and pleasure.
 This problem is akin to the Euthyphro dilemma: is something beautiful because we enjoy it or do we enjoy it because it is beautiful?
 Identity theorists solve this problem by denying that there is a difference between beauty and pleasure: they identify beauty, or the appearance of it, with the experience of aesthetic pleasure.

-History
+History of analysis of pleasure

 Hellenistic philosophy

 The ancient Cyrenaics posited pleasure as the universal aim for all people.
 Later, Epicurus defined the highest pleasure as aponia (the absence of pain), and pleasure as "freedom from pain in the body and freedom from turmoil in the soul".
 According to Cicero (or rather his character Torquatus) Epicurus also believed that pleasure was the chief good and pain the chief evil.
 The Pyrrhonist philosopher Aenesidemus claimed that following Pyrrhonism's prescriptions for philosophical skepticism produced pleasure.

 Medieval philosophy

-In the 12th century, Razi's "Treatise of the Self and the Spirit" (Kitab al Nafs Wa’l Ruh) analyzed different types of pleasure- sensuous and intellectual, and explained their relations with one another.
+In the 12th century, Razi's Treatise of the Self and the Spirit (Kitab al Nafs Wa’l Ruh) analyzed different types of pleasure- sensuous and intellectual, and explained their relations with one another.
 He concludes that human needs and desires are endless, and "their satisfaction is by definition impossible."